opensearch-project/documentation-website/_opensearch/query-dsl/text-analyzers.md

 The full specialized text analyzers reference is in-progress and will be published soon.
 {: .note }

-## How to use specialized analyzers
+## How to use text analyzers

-If you want to use a specialized text analyzer, specify the name of the analyzer for the `analyzer` field: standard, simple, whitespace, stop, keyword, pattern, fingerprint, and language.
+If you want to use a text analyzer, specify the name of the analyzer for the `analyzer` field: standard, simple, whitespace, stop, keyword, pattern, fingerprint, and language.

 Each analyzer consists of one tokenizer and zero or more token filters.
 Different analyzers have different character filters, tokenizers and token filters.
 To pre-process the string before the tokenizer is applied, you can use one or more character filters.